marinamarshall/p2-js-quiz/README.md

 ## Technologies Used

 ### Languages used
-- HTML5
+* HTML5
-- CSS3
+* CSS3
-- JavaScript
+* JavaScript ES6

 ### Frameworks, Libraries and Programs used
-- Google Developer Tools -
+* Google Developer Tools - Used during the coding process to identify errors in CSS and in JavaScript files

-- Font Awesome -
+* Font Awesome - The flask icon was imported from FontAwesome to add style to the homepage font

-- Favicon -
+- Favicon - The pawprint favicon adds some small but nice detail to the tab so the user can recognize the tab if they click off of it

-- Github -
+- Github - Used to store the project code after being pushed from Git

-- Git -
+- Git - Used for version control

-- Gitpod -
+- Gitpod - Used to edit code and using the terminal to add and commit code with key messages that were pushed to Github

-- Balsamiq -
+- Balsamiq - Used to create wireframes for the quiz

-- Hover.css: -
+- Hover.css: - Used on the link elements and option containers to add interactivity for the user

 ## Features